Policies and Procedures

 The school shares the responsibility with parents to educate, guide, and discipline children at school and school-related activities.
 Discipline is expected to be handled in a fair, consistent, and impartial manner to help ensure that a proper climate for learning exists.
 All student disciplinary decisions are confidential and are not shared with other students or parents of other students.
 All students are required to follow rules set forth.
 Parents and students should be aware there is no gum allowed on campus.
 Be respectful at all times, work hard and you will succeed in school.

-SCHOOL-WIDE POSITIVE BEHAVIOR INTERVENTION and SUPPORT SYSTEM (PBIS)
+SCHOOL-WIDE LEADER IN ME AND POSITIVE BEHAVIOR INTERVENTION SUPPORT

-The purpose of our Positive Behavior Intervention and Support (PBIS) system is to improve the support for students in order to reduce behavioral challenges, increase independence, and ensure the development of appropriate behaviors to meet goals in the areas of social relationships, academic achievement, and functional life-skills.
+The purpose of our Leader In Me (LIM) Positive Behavior Intervention and Support (PBIS) is to improve the support for students in order to reduce behavioral challenges, increase independence, and ensure the development of appropriate behaviors to meet goals in the areas of social relationships, academic achievement, and functional life-skills.
 Our aim is to help our students become competent, confident citizens who are able to independently make appropriate decisions on a daily basis.

 It is in your child’s best interest that we work together to provide him/her with a high quality learning environment.
 We reserve the right to require appropriate behavior conducive to safety and success at school.
 All students are required to follow rules set forth.

-Students of Bonne Ecole take a daily pledge to be positive, safe, responsible, and respectful at school.
+Students of Bonne Ecole take a daily pledge to be leaders by being positive, safe, responsible, and respectful at school.
 Examples of these expectations include:

 Positive: